-I realized that all the cameras I’ve ever used could decide by themselves and make my life easy and therefore me bored to pay more attention to what I was doing and why.
+I realized that all the cameras I’ve ever used could decide by themselves and make my life easy and therefore I bored to pay more attention to what I was doing and why.

 Photography in greek means drawing with light.
 So… Let’s start drawing!

 I’ll try this time to experiment more and not screw up.
-That’s gonna be a hell of a travel and diving in the photography world.
-Setting everything manually plus being anxious for the result till holding the printed copies in your hands.
+That’s gonna be a hell of a journey and diving in the photography world.
+Setting everything manually plus being anxious for the result until holding the printed copies in your hands.
 I’m excited!